 Starting point for the design of this playground was a forgotten myth.
 A myth about a place of togetherness in a distant past of knights and ladies.
 A hidden garden where all residents of Handzame used to come together and welcomed evenings amongst red roses and playing kids.

-Following the construction of a recreational bike path, was the transformation of an abandoned strip of of land alongside the railroads, in a small village in the West of Flanders.
+Following the construction of a recreational bike path, came the transformation of an abandoned strip of land alongside the railway, in a small village in the West of Flanders.
 At the beginning of the strip stands a former railway station.
 Our proposal is to make a castle garden and take the station as its castle.
-In the garden, the traditional principle of the Renaissance garden structures the strip into a formally-cultivated part, ending in a piece of wild nature.
+In the garden, the traditional principle of the Renaissance garden shapes the strip into a formally-cultivated section, ending in a piece of wild nature.

 The office was founded in 2010 in Rotterdam.
 We design narrative architecture that tells the story of the assignment at hand.
 A story with different layers: that of the context, a response to building tradition, the wishes of our client, sustainable applications and technical opportunities.
 The architecture surprises with imagination.
 Our work reaches from transformations to public spaces like a Performative Space in Eindhoven, and from building a multi-family house in Amsterdam to researching our practice and writing stories about it.

 Employees: Laura Steenbeke (2018), Joppe Douma (2018), Madeleine Mans (2016 - 2018), Paula Cores Barrel (2017), Jimmy Stegeman (2016), Dirk Gonzáles Veugelers (2016), André Cramer (2014), Clémence Boru (2013), Anne de Ruyter (2012)

 Everything on this website is licenced under Creative Commons licence CC BY-NC-ND 4.0.